This chapter describes the Oracle Communications Billing and Revenue Management (BRM) Elastic Charging Engine (ECE)

 The Elastic Charging Client is a client library installed on applications that enables them to connect and send requests to ECE.
 When these applications start the Elastic Charging Client, they automatically join the ECE cluster which provides access to ECE node data caches and the services required for sending requests.
 The Elastic Charging Client is used for sending all types of requests: usage requests, query requests, update requests, and management requests.

 Real-time charging events and offline CDRs from the network are transformed by network mediation software programs into usage requests that use a format required by ECE.
 The network mediation software programs use the ECE charging API for creating the usage requests.

 The API payload is extensible so that you can define charging attributes for creating usage requests that satisfy your business (and charging) requirements.
 These request specifications can be extended or you can create new specifications) when you perform event definition in Pricing Design Center.
 See "About Usage Requests" for information about the usage-request construction required by ECE.

 The Elastic Charging Client sends asynchronous usage responses back to client applications that send usage requests.
 It can send requests as a batch to the Elastic Charging Server.
-The Elastic Charging Client can also batch requests that belong to a specific charging server node in the cluster.
+The Elastic Charging Client can also send batch requests that belong to a specific charging server node in the cluster.

 The Elastic Charging Client knows in which charging server node on the cluster the customer data is cached; it leverages this information to route requests for processing so that the processing of the requests can occur where the data is located.

 The Elastic Charging Client records latency tracking information for how requests were handled in the system.